CraigStuntz/CraigStuntz.github.io/drafts/2023-06-24-envelope-generator.markdown

 * [Glossary and Electrical Connections](2023-01-23-building-a-synthesizer-glossary.html)
 </div>

-At this point, I've built an oscillator, which makes sound, but the issue is that it never _stops_ making sound.
+At this point, I've built an oscillator, which makes sound, but one issue it has is that it never _stops_ making sound.
 It just runs forever, and that makes it difficult to play music.
 Playing distinct notes is going to require two more
 modules: An Envelope Generator and a Voltage Controlled Amplifier.